stedice/djangoAppStoreWebApp/README.md

 Buttons and links are provided to navigate from one page to another and back.

+To make the app responsive I've integrated Bootstrap 3.3.7.

 ## Tests

 Some tests are available in the `tests` folder.
 To run them use the command